mpolinowski/node_express_git/README.md

 This App was created in several steps:

-### 1 Install Node.js and Express.js to serve our web application
+### 1 Install Node.js and Express.js to serve our Web Application

+First install [Node.js](https://nodejs.org/en/download/) and initialize the project with *npm init*.
+Then *npm install express --save* to the app directory.

 **app.js**